 The school recognises that abuse can take place wholly online, or that technology may be used to facilitate offline abuse.
-The school will also ensure that students are taught about safeguarding, including online safety (see Internet Policy), as part of a broad and balanced curriculum in PSHCE lessons, Relationships and Sex Education (RSE) and group sessions.
+The school will also ensure that students are taught about safeguarding, including online safety (see Internet Policy), as part of a broad and balanced curriculum in PSHE lessons, sex and relationship education (RSE) and group sessions.